Fahien/vkr/README.md

 ## Build

 Run `script/build-vkr.sh`.
 This script will make sure you are using the right `rust-gpu` version, together with its `rust-toolchain`.
+The script also makes sure that `cargo test` runs to ensure that required files are generated.

 ## Troubleshooting